linode/docs/docs/applications/media-servers/install-plex-media-server-with-salt/index.md

 1. Visit the [Plex Apps](https://www.plex.tv/media-server-downloads/#plex-app) download page or the app store on your device to download Plex Media Player if you have not already done so.

 1. Open your Plex app.
-The example provided here will use the Plex Media Player for MacOS.
+The example provided here will use the Plex Media Player for macOS.

 1. Sign in to Plex.